sandhiH/sa-rules/README.md

 ## Intro
-A repository of sandhi rules, for shared use in sandhi-engines implemented in various programming languages.
+A repository of sanskrit sandhi rules (as standardized by the pANini-patanjali-kAtyAyana tradition), for shared use in sandhi-engines implemented in various programming languages.
 Various sandhi engines may read these toml files and construct _regular expression substitution rules_.

+We anticipate that similar repositories may be constructed for sandhi rules of other languages, and other sanskrit grammatical traditions.

 ## Rule format
 - General terms are defined in /terms.toml .
 These terms are used to more concisely specify regular expression matching and substitution rules.
-These terms will need to be substituted witht their values specified in /terms.toml to arrive at valid regular expressions.
+These terms will need to be substituted with their values specified in /terms.toml to arrive at valid regular expressions.
+- Each pANinian rule sequence gets one rule file.
 - See vowel/iko_yaN_achi__i.toml for an exmaple of the format.

 ## Assumptions